-Getting your tenant out will be almost impossible if they don’t want to leave when you sell the property.
-When a tenant is in a lease they are protected by that lease by law, the lease is a written contract.
-If you sell the property in September and the tenants’ lease expires in March, the tenant can legally stay until March.
+Getting your tenant out will be almost impossible if they don’t want to leave when you selling your investment property.
+When a tenant is in a lease they are protected by that lease by law.
+The lease is a written contract.
+If you sell the property in September and the tenants’ lease expires in March.
+The tenant can legally stay until March.
 You absolutely cannot demand that they leave any sooner.
 You should also make it clear and give plenty of notice that when the lease does expire there won’t be the option to renew it, as you will no longer own the property.
-You are allowed to ask them to leave with notice and you can even sweeten the deal by giving them large amounts of money to encourage them to leave and to help them find a new rental.
+And You are allowed to ask them to leave with notice and you can even sweeten the deal by giving them large amounts of money to encourage them to leave and to help them find a new rental.
 However, if they are unable or unwilling to move you are ultimately at their mercy.

 We can’t legally photograph tenants furniture unless they give us written permission.
 But even if they do often tenanted furniture is not as glamorous as an owners.
 You can read more about this on the RTA site here